khiemhuynh/icommerce/README.md

 ![Architecture](./Architecture.png)

 - Mongo DB
-- Product service: Taking responsibility for searching product.
+- Product service: Taking responsibility for searching products.
 Emitting events to the event bus when the user search a product
 - Simple tracking service: Receive events from the event bus and store event data into the DB
 - Event bus: A very simple event bus which taking responsibility for communicating between services